housework-robot/main/S01_anatomy_of_stanford_aloha/S01E03_robomimic.md

-# Train robotic arm with robomimic
+# Simulate and train robotic arm with robosuite and robomimic
 SO1E03, 2024.03.09